 We also really, really recommend that you use the latest version of your favourite web browser.
 Definitely not IE7 or earlier.
 Basically, if things look weird here try upgrading your browser.

-If you're trying to see some bigger images of the Mojo SL click on the 'PHOTOS' tab below.
+If you're trying to see some bigger images of the Mojo SL click on the 'GALLERY' tab below.
 That's where the nice big images should be.

 The Mojo SL is a super lightweight, efficient pedaling, strong and versatile trail bike.
 Its strength and longevity proved the skeptics wrong.
 Its affordable price made competitors cringe.
 Its long travel and light weight blurred the line between an All Mountain bike and a Cross Country bike.
 Its beauty made the ladies and metrosexual men swoon (OK, maybe not).
 Its dw-link suspension made terrain disappear.
 That's all fine and dandy, but how the bike rides is what makes the bike so popular.